Saatarko/wildb/README.md

 Python 3.10+, Django, DRF, PostgreSQL, Celery, Redis, Docker

 # For local download you need:

 1. Download the application to your PC.
 2. Install a virtual environment with Python v3.10
 3. Install libraries. (poetry was used in the project) To do this, you need to install poetry - pip install poetry Then to install all the libraries - poetry install+
+4. Install PostgreSQL.
+Create a new database.
+Then add a new user and the necessary privileges for him https://www.postgresql.org/download/
+5. Replace the DATABASES section in settings.py (set the desired database name/username/password)
-4. Now we start running the project.
+6. Now start running the project.
 First, install and run the Redis server.
 To do this, use the official documentation https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/install-redis-on-windows/
-5. Now run celery with the command - celery -A wildberries_project worker -l info -P eventlet
+7. Now run celery with the command - celery -A wildberries_project worker -l info -P eventlet
-6. Now run the project.
-To run, you need to run the project through manage.py (python manage.py runserver) (when running the project locally at the address "0.0.0.0:8000", you need to use the address "localhost:8000" to log in)
+8. Now run the project.
+To run, you need to run the project through manage.py (python manage.py runserver) (when running the project locally at the address "0.0.0.0:8000" you need to use the address "localhost:8000" to log in)
-7. To go to the API, go to the address http://localhost:8000/api/swagger
+9. To go to the API, go to the address http://localhost:8000/api/swagger

 Additionally.
 Command to run the site on the server or via Docker